A Constitutional Wealth Tax

 Policymakers and scholars are giving serious consideration to a federal wealth tax.
 Wealth taxation could address the harms from rising economic inequality, promote equality of social and economic opportunity, and raise the revenue needed to fund critical government programs.
 These reasons for taxing wealth may not matter, however, if a federal wealth tax is unconstitutional.

-Finally, this Article considers the broader implications of Wealth Implication methods for the constitutionality of a traditional wealth tax.
-The possibility that Congress could instead tax wealth through Wealth Integration methods provides a new argument why the Court should uphold a traditional wealth tax as well.
-Otherwise, the Court would have to choose between restricting the Sixteenth Amendment or introducing a formal distinction between economically similar taxes that would still diminish the effect of the apportionment requirement as a restraint on Congress’s taxing power.
+Finally, the possibility that Congress could instead tax wealth through Wealth Integration methods provides a new argument why the Court should uphold a traditional wealth tax.
+Otherwise, the Court would have to choose between fundamentally restricting the Sixteenth Amendment — and jeopardizing the income tax as we know it — or distinguishing between economically similar taxes on the basis of their formal label while still allowing Congress to tax wealth and diminishing the effect of the apportionment requirement as a restraint on Congress’s taxing power.

 Keywords: Wealth Tax, Inequality, Constitutional Law